April 2024 / RETIREMENT

 Key Insights

-• Many employers have made major changes in their defined benefit plans, resulting in more varied benefit coverage across different participant groups.
+- Many employers have made major changes in their defined benefit plans, resulting in more varied benefit coverage across different participant groups.

-• We have developed a series of papers highlighting our research on the potential impact of defined benefit plans and their features on glide path design.
+- We have developed a series of papers highlighting our research on the potential impact of defined benefit plans and their features on glide path design.

-We believe plan sponsors that have made changes to their DB plans, shifted from DB to DC plans, or merged plan populations should take these changes into account when they assess whether the underlying glide path in their QDIA solution is appropriate for their aggregate workforces and their stated retirement objectives.
+We believe plan sponsors that have made changes to their DB plans, shifted from DB to DC plans, or merged plan populations should take these changes into account when they assess whether the underlying glide path in their target date solution is appropriate for their aggregate workforces and their stated retirement objectives.

 Our analytical work has focused on the principles that we believe should guide the glide path evaluation process and that, in our view, may help plan sponsors make more informed choices about their glide path design as a conduit for promoting income replacement during retirement.

-It Is Important to Account for the DB Benefit
+It is important to account for the DB benefit

 The foundational premise of our research is that the presence of a DB plan in an organization’s benefit package can materially affect outcomes for DC participants.
-Thus, we believe that DB structures should be considered carefully when evaluating and selecting QDIA glide paths.
+Thus, we believe that DB structures should be considered carefully when evaluating and selecting investment glide paths.
 Just as important, this impact may vary, and trade‑offs between higher growth potential and account balance variability will need to be considered in the selection process.
 Critical considerations in this process include the design of the DB plan, participant income and savings behaviors, and the design of and degree of reliance on the DC plan.

 A second premise of our work, but no less important, is that contrary to popular belief, there simply is no single correct “rule of thumb” for assessing a DB plan’s impact on glide path suitability.
 In fact, we advocate flexibility and emphasize the importance of connecting the glide path assessment back to sponsor objectives and how well funded participants are in terms of replacing their preretirement incomes.